Billaferd/ZettelMD/Anatomy of a Note.md

 ## Information Dump

 Some people like to add technical and procedural information for specific notes like recipes, software specs, and data analysis, to name a few.
-If sections like this had a more definite structure, it would be easier to navigate and find links in the [[Knowledge Graph]].
+If this section had a more definite structure, it would be easier to navigate and find links in the [[Knowledge Graph]].

 These sections make heavy use of tables, lists, and graphs.
 Incorporating some of this metadata would be ideal, especially since [[Hyper Text Markup Language]]'s primary goal is to describe data structure.

 ## To-Do's

-I believe that listing To-Do's in a dedicated document is the easiest way to manage them.
+Listing To-Do's in a dedicated document is the easiest way to manage them.
 Especially when you are doing several projects at once.
-Putting the To-Do's directly alongside other notes or even inside of them, take a lot of effort to manage if special tooling isn't used.
-And I really want to find a method that is as tooling independent as possible.
+Putting the To-Do's directly alongside other notes or even inside of them takes a lot of effort to manage if special tooling isn't used.
+And I want to find a method that is as minimal and tooling independent as possible.

-Currently I use a plugin called [vscode-todo-md](https://github.com/usernamehw/vscode-todo-md), and it is great but has some shortcomings.
-These are all a design decision and based on the fact that the author wants to keep it extremely simple and one line per task.
-However I want to track a set of to-dos that have dependencies, start dates and several other complications.
-This is not congruent with a simple task-per-line model.
+Currently, I use a plugin called [vscode-todo-md](https://github.com/usernamehw/vscode-todo-md), and it is great but has some shortcomings.
+These are all design decisions because the author wants to keep it extremely simple with one line per task.
+I want to track a set of to-dos that have dependencies, start dates and several other complications.
+This is not congruent with a simple to-do model.
 It is also contradictory with my minimal tooling requirement.